 Standing on the site now, the wind howling across the open fields, it is easy to imagine how the site must have been all those years ago.
 A memorial stands on what remains of the main runway, a small section of concrete, overlooking the airfield.

-Two benches carved in marble with a main triangular stone are beautifully carved and well cared for.
+Two benches carved in marble with a main triangular stone are beautifully carved and cared for.
 Trees planted in lines mark the threshold where many bombers would have left on their way to targets in occupied Europe.
 A guest book is supplied in a wooden box and signatures reveal visitors from all over the world.

 The three Thor sites are still standing, used by the farmer for storage.
 They were (at the time of visiting) buried beneath hay bales and farm machinery.
 One is clearly visible however, the blast walls standing proud.
-Whilst carefull exploring around the others reveals tracks and remains of the housing for the Liquid oxygen supply tank and hydropneumatic controllers, all ancillary buildings are gone.
+Whilst careful exploring around the others reveals tracks and remains of the housing for the Liquid oxygen supply tank and hydropneumatic controllers, all ancillary buildings are gone.

 Hidden amongst the trees and brambles, are a few good examples of the buildings once used.
 Most, are now piles of concrete, but quite a few shelters are still about and accessible.
 Storage tanks are open, the covers gone and so as a caution, tread very carefully amongst the bushes watching your footing.